tdewolff/minify/README.md

 ## JS [![GoDoc](http://godoc.org/github.com/tdewolff/minify/js?status.svg)](http://godoc.org/github.com/tdewolff/minify/js) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify/js)](http://gocover.io/github.com/tdewolff/minify/js)

 The JS minifier is pretty basic.
 It removes comments, whitespace and line breaks whenever it can.
-It follows the rules by [JSMin](http://www.crockford.com/javascript/jsmin.html) but additionally fixes the error in the 'caution' section.
+It employs all the rules that [JSMin](http://www.crockford.com/javascript/jsmin.html) does too, but has additional improvements.
+For example the prefix-postfix bug is fixed.

 Minification typically runs at about 40MB/s ~= 150GB/h.